 The blue student card for degree students identifies you as a student and a member of Tamy and entitles you to Tamy's services and special student benefits.
 By showing the card, you are entitled to student-priced lunches at all Juvenes student restaurants in universities around Finland.
 Furthermore, you get significant discounts on trains, long distance buses, local traffic, and in a number of museums, theatres, concert events and shops.
 The Tamy card also gives you access to the Student Health Care Center's (YTHS) services.
 In addition, a van on hire, fax machine, meeting rooms, short-term loans and legal counselling services are available for all members at Tamy's offices.
 For international students, Tamy offers a basic kitchen Starting Kit with some tableware and cutlery at a reasonable price.

 Tamy also has different organizations and associations offering various leisure activities that can help to counterbalance your studies.
 All students have their own student association according to their field of study.
 In addition, Erasmus Student Network (ESN) organizes activities, which aim to bring international and Finnish students together.
 All ESN meetings are held in English, and you are more than welcome to join them.
 For more information, check out the ESN's web pages.
-International Students of Tampere (ISOT) represents international degree students at the University of Tampere.
-ISOT organizes parties, trips and other events, including academic and career-related events.

 The University appoints a tutor to every incoming international student.
 Student associations play an important role in recruiting volunteers.
 Tutors are fellow students, and the usual practice is to have a pair of tutors responsible for a group of international students.
-Tutors can help you locate your school, open a bank account or help you find your way to your residence.
+Tutors can help you locate your faculty, open a bank account or help you find your way to your residence.

 To find out more about what's going on in Tampere and at the University, subscribe to the English email list called IS List.
 Remember also to check out Tamy’s English web-pages from time to time.